ioBroker/adapter-core/README.md

 ## Tips while working on this module

 - `npm run build` creates a clean rebuild of the module.
 This is done automatically before every build
 - `npm run lint` checks for linting errors
 - `npm run watch` creates an initial build and then incrementally compiles the changes while working.

 ## Errors in the definitions?

-If you find errors in the definitions, e.g. function calls that should be allowed but aren't, please open an issue here or over at https://github.com/DefinitelyTyped/DefinitelyTyped and make sure to mention @AlCalzone.
+If you find errors in the definitions, e.g., function calls that should be allowed but aren't, please open an issue here or over at https://github.com/DefinitelyTyped/DefinitelyTyped and make sure to mention @AlCalzone.

 ## Changelog